Summer to bring plenty of festivals and fun to Kendall County area

 Place: Bicentennial Riverfront Park, downtown Yorkville

 Cost: Free admission to the festival.
-Wristbands are required for patrons over the age of 21 to purchase alcohol and will cost $5 each.
+Wristbands are required for patrons 21 and older to buy alcohol at $5 each.

-Music and craft beer festival featuring independent, up-and-coming musical artists.
-The event also includes a four mile run.
+A music and craft beer festival featuring independent, up-and-coming musical artists, the event also includes a 4-mile run.

 Freedom Days